 She may not have given birth to the child, but she’s laboured for years to have that child.

 Reddit user Vietnamazinggg, wrote,

-A woman on Facebook tried to tell me I wasn’t a real a real parent since I didn’t give birth.
+A woman on Facebook tried to tell me I wasn’t a real parent since I didn’t give birth.
 My response to her: I did not give birth to my child.
 I did not get to feel him growing within me, or hold him against my skin when he was born.
 Perhaps by your definition, my child is not a part of me – he does not resemble me or my wife.

 Let me tell you what being a parent is to me.
 I didn’t labour for hours for this child, I laboured for YEARS.
 I waited for years to be told that we had been chosen, that we were finally going to be allowed to be parents.
 I didn’t feel labour pains.
 I felt the incredible pain of emptiness in my heart and home as my wife and I yearned to begin our family through adoption.
 I didn’t get to wake up in the middle of the night and nurse my sweet child.
 I did, though, spend many nights lying awake and praying to whomever might be listening to let us be next.
 Asking myself why we hadn’t been chosen yet.
 Pouring over adoption profiles and sending endless email inquiries on children available for adoption and being told no, no, no over and over again.

 And like you said, ‘you can’t possibly understand that feeling.’
 I feel certain you have absolutely no idea. . . .
 Not every child is yours or a “part of you” because you grew it inside of you.
 My child will always be a part of me, because we’re fighting for this life together.

 This mum and her views have received a great number of positive comments from those supporting her speaking up against the mum shaming, as well as those with adoptive or step-children who face a similar predicament.

 In addition to her detailed response to the mum shaming Facebook user, this mum also has a summarised one-phrase response: F*ck you.
 I’m a Mom.